C-Stewart-GH/Forecasting_Texas_Covid_Case_Count/README.md

 ## Conclusion

-The goal here was to predict monthly incomes with linear regression.
-I used just the quantitative variables, and to meet the assumptions, I log transformed several features, including the response variable.
-After the assumptions were improved, I used LASSO for variable selection.
-Job Level, Total Working Years, and Job Involvement were selected for the model.
-These achieved a .873 adjusted r-squared, or in other words, 87.3% of the variation in employee monthly incomes could be explained by these three features.
+The goal here was to forecast Texas Covid Case Count with Time Series analysis.
+After extracting and cleaning the data for analysis, our team performed a thourough analysis using simple and complex models such as ARIMA, VAR, MLP, and Esembling Techniques.
+The final model with ensembling VAR and MLP achieved a final RMSE of 903 for the one week forecast and 1032 for the three week forecast.
+For a state with over 29 million people, this forecast using mobility, vaccinations, and testing data is more than sufficient to give policy makers a clear idea of the upcoming covid case trends.
+With this information, more informed policy decisions can be made.

 [Back to Top](#BackToTop)